Hovercraft-Studio/oversite/README.md

   "key": "some_data",
   "value": "Hello World",
   "store": true,
-  "type": "string", // data type (number|string|boolean)
+  "type": "number|string|boolean",
   "sender": "tablet_app", // optional - helps identify the sender
-}
+  "receiver": "td_app", // optional - message only sent to receiver }
 ```

 - `key` (required) - the data key
 - `value` (required) - the value of the data
 - `store` (required) - lets clients know that it's an AppStore message
-- `type` (required) - helps parsing the data on the receiving end, especially for strongly-typed languages like Java
+- `type` (required) - helps parsing the data on the receiving end, especially for strongly-typed languages like Java.
+Besides setting this value for parsing, please make sure your client is setting the data type correctly on outgoing values
 - `sender` (optional) - helps identify the sender of the message, and is used in the Monitor UI.
-Please implement this in any new clients
+Please implement this in any new clients, both in the connection to the WebSocket server (`/ws?sender=tablet`) and in outgoing messages
+- `receiver` (optional) - if a client is streaming data or only wants to send to a specific client, this can be used to target a specific client

 Notes:

 - JSON data can be sent as a string, but it's recommended to send single values to reduce JSON data parsing.
 AppStore prefers one value at a time, and it is common to send multiple message in sequence to update multiple keys
 - Keys should all be lowercase, with underscores instead of spaces/dashes
+- Client implementations:
-- Client implementations should automatically set `store`, the data type, and sender ID when sending messages
+  - Should automatically set `store: true`, the data `type`, and `sender` ID when sending messages
-- Client implementations should have an optional `broadcast` argument, in case a key/value should be only local
+  - Should have an optional `broadcast` argument, in case a key/value should be only local
-- A tablet UI or control surface should wait for the value to bounce  back from theWebSocket server before updating locally.
-This way, the UI can't show a state that hasn't been broacast.
-The `app-store-element` web components handle this automatically
+  - When broadcasting a key/value, *should wait for the value to bounce back from the WebSocket server before updating locally*.
+This way, the app won't get out of sync with shared state across apps/devices in case of a disconnected WebSocket connection. `AppStoreDistributed.set()` handles this automatically, as does the TouchDesigner implementation.

 ### AppStoreDistributed